GoogleChrome/web.dev/src/site/content/en/blog/proxx-1/index.md

 ---
 title: Techniques to make a web app load fast, even on a feature phone
-subhead: How we used code splitting, inlining and server-sider rendering in PROXX.
+subhead: How we used code splitting, code inlining, and server-side rendering in PROXX.
 authors:
   - surma
 date: 2019-09-10